Finding the Second-Best Candidate under the Mallows Model: Preliminaries

-\begin{example} The Kendall statistic is prefix equivalent.
-To see this, note that the Kendall statistic counts the number of inversions in a permutation $\pi$.
-Permuting the first $k$ entries will not influence any inversion involving elements in positions in $\{k+1, \ldots, N\}$ and an inversion between an entry at a position at most $k$ and another entry in a position following $k$ remains an inversion as the relative order of the two sets of elements is unchanged. \end{example}
+\begin{proof} Note that the Kendall statistic counts the number of inversions in a permutation $\pi$.
+Permuting the first $k$ entries will not influence any inversion involving elements in positions in $\{k+1, \ldots, N\}$ and an inversion between an entry at a position at most $k$ and another entry in a position following $k$ remains an inversion as the relative order of the two sets of elements is unchanged. \end{proof}

-In Lemma~\ref{mainlemma1} and Lemma~\ref{mainlemma2}, we prove that the probabilities $Q$ of prefixes of the same length ($k$) only depends on the relative order of position $k$ in the prefix, and that the probabilities $Q^o$ are the same for prefixes of the same length (see Figure~\ref{tree-2} for an example).
+In Lemma~\ref{mainlemma1}, we prove that the probabilities $Q$ of permutations only depend on the length of the permutations and the value seen at their last position; see Figure~\ref{tree-2} for an example.

 \begin{lemma} Let $c$ be a prefix equivalent statistic (including the Kendall statistic).